MCT-master/mct-master.github.io/_posts/2022-04-24-kriswent-using-udp-and-osc-for-nmp.md

 To do this, each participant first needs to know their public IP address.
 Preferably, you would want a static IP address for this, but that could prove difficult – as there are not enough static IPs for everyone.
 This usually won't be an issue, but you would want to check if your public IP is still the same before starting a new NMP session, since dynamic IPs are – well – _dynamic_.
 Your public IP can easily be found by simply [googling](https://www.google.com/search?q=what+is+my+ip) it.

-The second thing to take care of before jamming out and broadcasting OSC messages across the internet, is to configure port forwarding on your LAN router.
+The second thing to take care of before jamming out and broadcasting OSC messages across the internet, is to configure port forwarding on your LAN router<sup><b>[[1]](#Footnotes)</b></sup>.
 (Look up your router address in your network settings, e.g. [192.168.0.1](http://192.168.0.1/)) This part makes it hard, or even impossible, to do this through a public Wi-Fi, at campus, or even at your friend’s house.
 Some [ISP](https://en.wikipedia.org/wiki/Internet_service_provider)'s won't even let their customers access such settings on their router.

 <figure style="float: none">
    <img src="/assets/image/2202_04_25_kriswent_PortForwarding.png" alt="Port Forwarding" title="" width="80%" />
    <figcaption><i>An example of port forwarding in the router settings.</i></figcaption>
 </figure>

 The good thing is that this setup only needs to be done on the receiver's end, due to the nature of UDP messages not establishing a two-way connection.
 If we assume a setting where one is controlling the other, the sender only needs to know the public IP of the receiver and decide on a [port](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers).
-The receiver then needs to know the public IP of the sender and do port forwarding of messages from the chosen port of that IP to their local IP address (on an arbitrary port). **Note: Under such circumstances, TCP would've not worked.**
+The receiver then needs to know the public IP of the sender and do port forwarding of messages from the chosen port of that IP to their local IP address (on an arbitrary port). _Note: Under such circumstances, TCP would've not worked._

 ## Example #2: BespokeSynth